slackhq/csp-html-webpack-plugin/README.md

 ## Configuration

-This plugin accepts 2 params with the following structure:
+This `CspHtmlWebpackPlugin` accepts 2 params with the following structure:
 * {object} Policy (optional) - a flat object which defines your CSP policy.
 Valid keys and values can be found on the [MDN CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) page.
 Values can either be a string or an array of strings.
 * {object} Additional Options (optional) - a flat object with the optional configuration options:
   * {string} hashingMethod - accepts 'sha256', 'sha384', 'sha512' - your node version must also accept this hashing method.

+This plugin also adds another option to the `HtmlWebpackPlugin`
+* {RegExp} cspAssetRegex (optional) - if defined, only assets which match the regex will be hashed and added to the policy.
+Dependencies of these assets will also be added to the policy regardless of whether they match the regex or not.

 #### Default Policy: